 “What a load of bollocks”

-Meaning: Another “bollocks” on the British slang.
-However, this “bollocks” means good.
+Meaning: Another “bollocks” on the British expressions.
+However, these “bollocks” means good.
 You have to use the whole expression to convey its meaning because you might end up giving the wrong signal.

 Meaning: The expression means “a long time”.

 Meaning: Taking your time slowly or messing around.
 Doing the unnecessary things when you should be doing something more important.

 Meaning: This might sound like food, but this expression means “lucky” e.g., “lucky bast*rd” a.k.a “jammy bast*ard”.